fab-log/allDone.github.io/README.md

 # allDone.github.io
-To do app with local storage
+To do app using local storage